2 October 2020

 Performance Index Ability Graph or PI graph for short!

-The PI graph is unique to Today’s Plan and was developed by Dr Daniel Green, former head of Sports Science for the Trek-Segafredo world tour team.
+The PI graph is unique to Today’s Plan and was developed by Dr Daniel Green, Head of Performance Innovation at NTT world tour team .
 The graph works by looking at the rider’s recent peak powers across a variety of time durations from 3 seconds to 40 minutes.
 The algorithm then combines this information, along with the rider’s weight to provide the single number that is the Performance Index.

 Recent Activities graph